xtensor-stack/xtensor/docs/source/developer/concepts.rst

 We rely on SFINAE to remove this overload from the overload resolution set when the parameter that we want to assign is not a scalar, avoiding ambiguity.

-Operator-based methods taking a general ``xexpression`` parameter don't perform a direct assignment.
+Operator-based methods taking a general :cpp:type:`xt::xexpression` parameter don't perform a direct assignment.
 Instead, the result is assigned to a temporary variable first, in order to prevent issues with aliasing.
 Thus, if ``a`` and ``b`` are expressions, the following